 HTTP Live Streaming (HLS) is an HTTP-based media streaming communications protocol implemented by Apple Inc. It is natively supported by Safari, OS X, and iOS software.

 Dynamic Adaptive Streaming over HTTP (MPEG-DASH) is an HTTP-based media streaming protocol either.
 But is more recent than HLS, it is codec agnostic, and supports some additional characteristics.

-Both protocols work by breaking the overall stream into a sequence of small HTTP-based file downloads, each download loading one short chunk of an overall potentially unbounded transport stream.
+Both protocols work by breaking the overall stream into a sequence of small HTTP-based file downloads (chunks).
 As the stream is played, the client may select from a number of different alternate streams containing the same material encoded at a variety of data rates, allowing the streaming session to adapt to the available data rate.

 At the start of the streaming session, the client software downloads a master playlist file containing the metadata for the various sub-streams that are available.
 The client software then decides what to download from the available media files, based on predefined factors such as device type, resolution, current bandwidth, size, etc.

-This means to deliver videos using adaptive streaming, you need multiple copies of your video prepared at different resolutions, qualities, and data rates.
-These are called video representations (or variants).
+As a result, to deliver videos using adaptive streaming, you need multiple copies of your video prepared at different resolutions, qualities, and data rates.
+These are called video representations or variants.